kubernetes-client/javascript/README.md

 The Javascript clients for Kubernetes is implemented in [typescript](https://typescriptlang.org), but can be called from either Javascript or Typescript.

-For now, the client is implemented for server-side use with node using the `request` library.
+The client is implemented for server-side use with Node.

-There are future plans to also build a jQuery compatible library but for now, all of the examples and instructions assume the node client.
+The `request` library is currently being swapped to `fetch`.
+See the [fetch migration docs](./FETCH_MIGRATION.md) for more information and progress.

 # Installation